 So if you suspect drainage problems, try unscrewing the pipe and cleaning it with an algaecide, which is available at most pool stores.

 Congratulations!
-You’ve now successfully self-maintained your air conditioning unit.
+You’ve now successfully self-maintained your air con unit.
 Now, while self-service is essential, so is regular professional service.

 Parts may need replacing, or a deep clean may be required.
-HunterCON’s fully licensed professional air conditioning maintenance is the best way to check the more internal mechanics of your unit.
+HunterCON’s fully licensed professional air con maintenance is the best way to check the more internal mechanics of your unit.

 Now even if HunterCON didn’t install your system, we have a reliable team ready to assist.
 If you’re concerned about your air conditioners’ performance, or just want a check-up, don’t hesitate to contact us.